Equinox Gold Corp. (AMEX:EQX) stock: Is this a flash in the pan today?

 Sponsored

-Additionally, it is important to take into account EQX stock ratios, including its price-to-sales ratio, which is 1.30 for the last tewlve months.EQX’s price to book ratio for the most recent quarter was 0.41, resulting in an 5.22 price to cash per share for the period.
+As well, it is important to consider EQX stock ratios such as price-to-sales, which is currently 1.38.EQX’s price to book ratio for the most recent quarter was 0.62, resulting in an 6.25 price to cash per share for the period.

 How does Equinox Gold Corp.
 (EQX) stock rate among analysts?
 Buy, sell, or hold?